stephenbradshaw/ysoserial/README.md

 This repositories `pom.xml` has been updated to work with more up to date versions of Maven.

-I used `3.9.61` and Java 11 (later Java versions may not work).
+I used Maven `3.9.61` and Java 11 (later Java versions may not work).
 I set the alternate JDK from the command line like so:

 ```
 $ export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk11-temurin/Contents/Home